getsentry/self-hosted/README.md

 ### Install plugins

-To install plugins, list them in `sentry/requirements.txt` and run `./install.sh`.

-If you require additional dependencies and other modifications, add them to `sentry/enhance-image.sh` and run `./install.sh`.
+To install plugins and their dependencies or make other modifications to the Sentry base image, add them to `sentry/enhance-image.sh` and run `./install.sh`.

 ## Tips & Tricks